oracle/terraform-provider-oci/website/docs/d/database_autonomous_databases.html.markdown

 	* `sql_dev_web_url` - Oracle SQL Developer Web URL.
 * `cpu_core_count` - The number of OCPU cores to be made available to the database.
 * `data_safe_status` - Status of the Data Safe registration for this Autonomous Database.
 Could be REGISTERED or NOT_REGISTERED.
+* `data_storage_size_in_gb` - The quantity of data in the database, in gigabytes.
 * `data_storage_size_in_tbs` - The quantity of data in the database, in terabytes.
 * `db_name` - The database name.
 * `db_version` - A valid Oracle Database version for Autonomous Database.
 * `db_workload` - The Autonomous Database workload type.
 The following values are valid:
 	* OLTP - indicates an Autonomous Transaction Processing database
 	* DW - indicates an Autonomous Data Warehouse database
 	* AJD - indicates an Autonomous JSON Database
+	* APEX - indicates an Autonomous Database with the Oracle Application Express (APEX) workload type.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 * `display_name` - The user-friendly name for the Autonomous Database.
 The name does not have to be unique.
 * `failed_data_recovery_in_seconds` - Indicates the number of seconds of data loss for a Data Guard failover.